 As we mentioned earlier, the roads can get pretty busy and you might not want to drive yourself around this town.
 So you're probably wondering, is Manchester safe for tourists using public transport?
 This is a big city that has a significant network of buses, trams and trains that can bring you from one place to another.
-While using these services you should keep to yourself, although there are more stories about antisocial behavior than any acts of harassment, and in general, violent crime doesn't happen often.
-You'll need to keep an eye on your belongings since pickpockets often strike in train stations and other transport hubs.
+The main thing is to be aware when ridding public transportation.

 Any bags that are being brought onto the buses and trains with you should be securely closed and kept with one hand on them at all times.
 The safest spot for your personal belongings is in a luggage locker but unfortunately, some stations, like Piccadilly Gardens bus stop, do not offer this service.
 There is known to be one at some train stations, like Piccadilly Station, but the hours can be inconvenient.
 For all of your luggage storage needs, Bounce offers easy to find locations.